 This is why it’s so hard to stop using benzos.
 Almost as soon as you quit, benzos begin leaving the body.
 This is a good thing—a necessary step toward sobriety.
 But while it happens, your body protests the departure and begins a process called withdrawal.
 Symptoms of withdrawal can be intense and are designed to convince you.
 You can neither function nor survive without benzos.
 You may feel depressed, anxious, or hopeless.
 You may suffer intense pain, insomnia, nausea, vomiting, or other medical symptoms.

 The good news is that, under medical supervision, detox is not dangerous—only painful.
 It only lasts a few days.
 And once it’s done, you never have to do it again.
 If you can just get through the detox process, you’ll find that your journey to sobriety becomes much easier.

 The problem is that addiction is linked to low levels of NAD.
 During detox, NAD levels may dip even lower.
-Our NAD drips restore your brain to its healthy state, making detox easier and supporting your brain to recover from the process of addiction.
+The goal of our NAD drips is to restore your brain to a healthy state, making detox easier and supporting your brain to recover from the process of addiction.
 That’s why we call our program brain restoration therapy plus (NAD/BR+).
-We offer both brain restoration and the support you need to get sober.
+We offer both brain restoration and the support you need to help you get sober.

-Restoring your brain can also address many of the underlying factors that led to your addiction, including anxiety, depression, and feelings of inadequacy.
-That’s because restoring NAD levels can help brain neurotransmitters work more effectively.
+Restoring your brain may also address many of the underlying factors that led to your addiction, including anxiety, depression, and feelings of inadequacy.
+That’s because restoring NAD levels may help brain neurotransmitters work more effectively.
 These chemicals help your brain send and receive chemicals.
-So by keeping them in good working order, we help your brain work well, too.
+So by keeping them in good working order, we may be able to help your brain work well, too.
 And you’ll need a brain in fighting shape to begin and complete the process of detox.
-We protect your brain so you can do the hard work of detox and recovery.
+This allows you to do the hard work of detox and recovery.

 Benzo addiction is tough.
 You’re tougher.
 We can help you get and stay sober.
 Give us a call today, and start your journey to a better life!